The ROMAN CIVILIZATION

 The final straw had been the rape of the noblewoman Lucretia by Tarquin’s son Sextus set the city alight.
 The nobles made their move, led by Lucius Iunius Brutus, declared themselves against Tarquin and instead announced Rome to be a republic (510/509 BC).

+The army quickly came over to the rebels and Tarquin the Proud was forced into exile.
 The early days of the Roman republic saw a bitter struggle for independence against Tarquin’s attempts to regain his throne.